mvcisback/SSLVC/report/report.md

 \end{center}\centerline{Table 2: VAD Accuracy}
 \centerline{}

 As you can see the results from each classifier is near perfect.
+This is perhaps expected given the clear linear separability in figure 11.
+In fact, on inspection, the primary feature is unsurprisingly dominated by the energy level.

-We chose linear SVM for further processing, due to its simplicity.
+Ultimately, we selected linear SVM for further processing, due to its simplicity and speed.
 After removing non-speech components from the signal, we create a database of each user’s speech using the calibration procedure mentioned in section 2.1.
-We now train each database separately like we did for faces in section III.
+The system then trains each database separately like in a similar manner described for faces in section III.

 Voice Classification
 --------------------

 10% of the data was separated for testing and the remaining 90% for training speech models for each class.
-When taking the STFT of the signal, we use frame analysis that are as long as the camera recorder frame rate per second (25 fps in our case), with no overlap, using rectangular windows.
-This is because we would like to be able assign the face location to easily assign each speech frame.
-We also tried averaging over a number of frames to speed up the process.
-After extracting LSC and MFCC features from each class, we project them to a lower dimensional space using PCA, as we did when training a face database for each user in section 3.

-The corresponding LCS and MFCC features are shown for a 2 dimensional space in figure 11 for non-speech signals, class 1 and class 2 speech signals.
-As you can see non-speech and speech classes are linearly separable for LSC features and non-linearly separable for MFCC features.
-However, neither of the speech classes are separable in 2 dimensions for either features.
-We can only hope that using more PCA dimensions will help separate the two classes in higher dimensions.
+The STFT of the signal uses non-overlaping rectangular windows as long corresponding to one frame.
+The samples per frame is computed as $\frac{\text{samples}}{\text{seconds}}
+\frac{\text{seconds}}{\text{frames}}$.
+The unit of frame time is used because frames serves as the base unit in the facial analysis.[^2]  We then project the extracted features to a lower dimensional space using PCA.
+This procedure mirrors the technique described in section 3 for training the face databases.

 The procedure for classifying speech is summarized in figure 12.
 The resulting classification results are shown in table 3 below.
+In additon, the corresponding LCS and MFCC features are shown for a 2 dimensional space in figure 11 for non-speech signals, class 1 and class 2 speech signals.
+Non-speech and speech classes are clearly separable; however, the seperability of th speech classes remains suspect.
+Nevertheless, given the empirical success of the classifiers, the speech classes appear to be seperable in higher dimensions.
 As you can see Ada-Boost has the highest classification accuracy among all.
+Our suspicion is that the other classifiers make Gaussian assumptions either explictly or implicitly in the euclidean distance measures.
+Ada Boost avoids this fate by using a collection of classifiers, that while potentially making individual Gaussian assumptions, are not necessarily Gaussian distributed themselves.

 \begin{center}
 \begin{tabular}{ | l|c | r| }